Cosmo697/VMControl/README.md

   - Clean vertical button layout for better visibility
   - Controls all 3 virtual inputs to A1-A5 (hardware) and B1-B3 (virtual) outputs
   - Color-coded buttons with visual feedback for active/inactive states
+- **Auto-Hide Functionality**: Panel automatically hides when mouse leaves the area or focus is lost
 - **Real-time Sync**: Live synchronization with Voicemeeter settings

 ## Requirements